Houssameddinehamdi/SurgSeg-GAN/README.md

     |-- images/val

 # Train
-1- Refere to "Train" folder above and "config.yaml" file 2- for the Training you have to prepare your "config.yaml" file following ours and then call it in Train code which is provided in "Train" folder
+1- Refere to "Train" folder above and "config.yaml" file.

+2- For the Training you have to prepare your "config.yaml" file following ours and then call it in Train code which is provided in "Train" folder.

 # Test
-for the testing part use the testing files in Endovis Dataset and Refer to the codes provided in "Test" folder above
+For the testing part use the testing files in Endovis Dataset and Refer to the codes provided in "Test" folder above.